skypher/dup/README.md

 duplication scan.

-Instead you provide it with a file that contains a list of files; the `find` utility is ideally suited to this task:
+Instead you provide it with a file that contains a list of files; the widespread `find` utility is ideally suited to this task:

     find target_dir1 target_dir2 -type f -size +10M > files.txt

-Then you can run dup:
+Then you can run dup on the resulting list of files:

     ./dup.py files.txt